-It is one of the very first energy drinks and is now distributed in more than 171 countries worldwide.
+It is one of the very first energy drinks and is now distributed in more than 171 countries and employs over 12,000 people worldwide.

 The incredibly popular energy drink has been a catalyst for dozens of imitations and has built a very strong brand – although the drink formulation has remained relatively unchanged.